-Hidden Grief Can't Heal:
+Hidden Grief Can't Heal

-“It’s okay to be vulnerable”, “Don’t hide your hurt”, “Your authenticity is your power”
+Grief and Loss may sound like “It’s okay to be vulnerable”, “Don’t hide your hurt”, “Your authenticity is your power”

 I say these things to my clients, and now I am saying to myself so I can effectively write this blog, both as a therapist and as a sibling in decades-long mourning.
 Ive learned that, in sibling loss, there exists a weight that extends beyond the individual’s own sorrow.
 It is the overwhelming sadness and helplessness that comes as we witness our parents carry the unbearable grief of the loss of a child.
 The heaviness of this experience adds an extra layer of complexity, one that tugs at the heartstrings with a depth that words can scarcely capture.